algorandfoundation/docs/docs/get-started/tokenization/nft.md

 	unitName := "ALICEART"
 	assetURL := "https://path/to/my/fractional/asset/metadata.json"
 	assetMetadataHash := metadataHash
-	totalIssuance := uint64(10000)      // Fractionalized NFTs MUST be a power of 10 larger than 1: 10, 100, 1000, ...
+	totalIssuance := uint64(10)      // Total MUST be a power of 10 larger than 1: 10, 100, 1000, ...
-	decimals := uint32(2)               // Fractionalized NFTs MUST be equal to the logarithm in base 10 of total number of units manager := ""
+	decimals := uint32(1)               // Decimals MUST be equal to the logarithm in base 10 of total number of units manager := ""
 	reserve := ""
 	freeze := ""